New York regulator investigates indexed life insurance

 Officials are “deeply concerned” that the illustrations are “wildly inaccurate” and many people could be harmed, given how fast this sector of the market is growing, according to a person familiar with the matter.

+Brian Fechtel, founder of Breadwinners’ Insurance, said he sees profound problems with the selling of cash value life insurance and that equity index universal life is “simply the latest and current hot product.”

-Sales of these policies are one of the fastest growing areas in life insurance.
-They are appealing because they are tax efficient and can protect policy holders from market losses.
+While the policies are appealing because they are tax efficient and can protect policy holders from market losses, they can also be problematic because of hidden costs, Fechtel said.

 The Wall Street Journal first reported the news of the investigation on Sunday.